Skip to main content

 extractKeyValuePairsWithEscaping

-Same as extractKeyValuePairs but with escaping support.
+Same as extractKeyValuePairs but supports escaping.

 Supported escape sequences: \x, \N, \a, \b, \e, \f, \n, \r, \t, \v and \0.
 Non standard escape sequences are returned as it is (including the backslash) unless they are one of the following: \\, ', ", backtick, /, = or ASCII control characters (c <= 31).